liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

    return state.session.userName;
 }
 ```
-however this code wouldnt compile yet.
-As session is a  Option<Session>
+however, this code wouldn't compile yet.
+As session is an Option<Session>
 We must handle the case where the value is None:

 ```dart